-Musings and project updates from a comic artist and writer
+Musings from a rookie comic artist and illustrator

 All of my drawings from the month, plus my thoughts on the challenge.

 I participated in Inktober this past October.
 Inktober is a monthly challenge where you create and share an illustration made with ink every day throughout the month of October.
 I shifted my creative focus to drawing in September, so I thought it would be a great way to grow.

 There’s a prompt list for each day in Inktober, but I decided to not follow it and instead do my own thing.
 It would be fun to try the themes next year.

 Here are all of my illustrations from the month with commentary, as well as my reflections on the experience.